Sales Trigger Events - The Ultimate Guide

 This is what’s known as trigger event selling.
 If you don’t know how it works or if you want to improve your sales trigger event game, this is the guide for you.

-It will cover everything including sales trigger events, what are these, how they work, how you can create your own trigger event selling system, how to monitor trigger events, and much more.
+It will cover everything around sales trigger events: what they are, how they work, how you can create your own trigger event selling system, how to monitor trigger events, and much more.

 You won’t have issues generating leads and sales after reading this guide, nor have to rely on lead generation companies.

 HubSpot defines a trigger event as an occurrence that creates an opening for a marketing or a sales opportunity.
 A sales trigger event is, therefore, an event that specifically creates an opportunity for sales.

 Craig Elias, who is the author of Harness the Trigger Events That Turn Prospects into Customers, calls trigger events ‘silver bullets’ in sales.
 Why?

 Because trigger events let you get your product (or brand) in front of the right person at the best time - when they are most likely to buy.

 A sales trigger event is also defined as a change in the status quo that compels a prospect to take action and change the current situation.
 For instance, your prospect's competitor launching a new product that turns out to be a huge hit may require a change in their marketing strategy.